 - Secured Personal Loans — A personal loan can be used for a variety of different reasons and come with all kinds of differing terms.
 When a personal loan is “secured,” it involves an asset as an added security measure.

 - Prepaid Credit Card — A prepaid credit card is exactly what it sounds like.
-A borrower must deposit a certain amount of funding in order to borrow.
+A borrower must deposit a certain amount of funding to borrow.
 Some loans may allow a borrower to take out more money than they put in.
-Prepaid credit cards are generally used for building or improving credit, but may be a viable funding option for those with bad credit.
+Prepaid credit cards are generally used for building or improving credit but may be a viable funding option for those with bad credit.

 - Home Equity Loans — Home equity loans involve the borrower’s home as an asset.
 Because the value of a home can be such a large amount, a borrower may be able to get a large amount of funding.
 Due to the high loan values, home equity loans tend to have longer repayment terms than other loans.